ChrisL-Official/ChrisL-Official/README.md

 - 👋 Hi, I’m ChrisL
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java (for Android)
 - 🌱 I’m currently learning C and C#
 - 💞️ I’m looking to finish my fu\*king homework
 - 📫 How to reach me ...
 Currently Unavailable.